Loupi/Frontenac/README.md

      * [Partition Implementation](https://github.com/tinkerpop/blueprints/wiki/Partition-Implementation "Title")
      * [Id Implementation](https://github.com/tinkerpop/blueprints/wiki/Id-Implementation "Title")

 The [Property Graph Model Test Suite](https://github.com/tinkerpop/blueprints/wiki/Property-Graph-Model-Test-Suite "Title") is currently being ported.
-As of now, 112 tests are passing.
+As of now, 112/112 tests pass.

 ## What's Next?
 There is still a lot more work that must be done in order to get a full stack implemented in .NET.